tclark/virt-openstack-assignment/README.md

      - names: \<username\>-web, \<username\>-app, \<username\>-db
      - security-group: assignment2 (You do not need to create this) Assign the floating IP to the web server.
-  If any of the resources above already exisit when the script is run, then they should not be recreated.
+  If any of the resources above already exist when the script is run, then they should not be recreated.

 *run*: Start the three servers created above.
 If any of them do not exist,